Drama Research: international journal of drama in education

 [Level 1]: 3.
 Notes on Author

 ..and so on.

 Please follow the Harvard system of Referencing for all contributions.
 For further details please refer to Referencing Guidelines.

 Drama – the magazine of professional practice

-If you would like to submit an article to National Drama but feel that Drama Research is not the most appropriate vehicle, you may wish to consider submitting it to Drama, our professional magazine: please visit our Drama magazine website at Drama magazine for more information.
+If you would like to submit an article to National Drama but feel that Drama Research is not the most appropriate vehicle, you may wish to consider submitting it to Drama, our professional magazine: please visit our Which Publication page for more information.

 There is greater flexibility regarding all stylistic features and layout of articles submitted to the magazine and articles do not need to have a research or scholarly focus.
 However, you are reminded that Drama is a print-based publication and whilst subject to a selection and editorial process, articles are not blind peer-reviewed in the same way as contributions to Drama Research.